 - 1. Payments may be made in cash, Money Order, VISA, MasterCard, or Discover Card.
 Cashier will accept personal, oneparty checks in the amount of charges only.
 A valid driver's license is required.
 Every check returned to the College will be collected by CrediCheck.
 Checks will not be accepted from students who have written or submitted two or more returned checks to the College. - 2.
-NEW PAYMENT PLAN OPTION: Students may also pay their tuition and fees through installments.
-See both the grid below and page 1 summary information for details.
+PAYMENT PLAN OPTION: Students may also pay their tuition and fees through installments.
+Installment dates and payment information can be found at www.aims.edu or in the current publication for courses.